green-fox-academy/raptor-syllabus/module-03/m03d2-arrays-collections-functions/README.md

-# Module 03: Day 2 - Array, Functions and Debugging & Exceptions
+# Module 03: Day 2 - Array, Functions and Debugging
 Expanding from the the primitive datatypes, computers also work with lists of data; one of the most basic is the *array*.
 An array offers a way to process a list of items, apply rules repeatedly and collect a series of results.

 As students are now conversant with the basic data types and flow, we introduce some tools so that we can watch what is happening when a program runs and find where a program does the __bad__ thing (that is to say, *goes awry*).

-Also, we show how we can extend the environment with features developed by others (i.e. libraries).
+Lastly we show how you can extend a program to use external code (or objects &amp; methods) developed by others (i.e. libraries).

 ## Objectives
 - Functions (methods) and fields